 How to find your private clarinet teacher?

 Find your local clarinet guru.
-They might not have a website, but the music world is very small.
+Via the internet and social media, finding a local clarinet teacher should not be a problem.
+However, comb through the list below to help your search.
+The music world is very small.
 Your network of musicians might know where the nearest and/or best clarinet teacher is.
 Who do you start asking?

 1. Your band, orchestra or choir teacher